Are you looking to sell your Toronto home? Here’s our best advice for avoiding the 100 most common mistakes Sellers make.

 12. Not knowing what to repair and renovate before selling.

-It’s just as over-repair and over-renovate as it is to ignore about the important things that will matter to Buyers.
+It’s just as bad to over-repair and over-renovate as it is to ignore the important things that will matter to Buyers.

 13. Not understanding the importance of staging.